-s) Measurement Uncertainty
+s.
+Measurement Uncertainty

 The preparation of financial statements in accordance with PSAS requires management to make estimates and assumptions that affect the reported amounts and presentation of assets and liabilities at the financial statements date and the reported amounts of revenues and expenses during the reporting period.
-The amount of GST/HST recoverable, the estimated useful life of tangible capital assets, accrued liabilities, environmental liabilities and contingencies are the most significant items where estimates are used.
+The amount of GST/HST recoverable, the estimated useful life of tangible capital assets, accrued liabilities, environmental liabilities, impairments and contingencies are the most significant items where estimates are used.
 Actual results could differ significantly from those estimates.

-t) Budget Figures
+t.
+Budget Figures

 Budget figures included in the Financial Statements were provided for comparison.
-These figures are from WDBA's Corporate Plan which was approved by WDBA's Board of Directors and the Treasury Board Secretariat, and have not been audited.
+These figures are from WDBA's Corporate Plan which was approved by WDBA's Board of Directors and the Treasury Board Secretariat.

-u) Accounting Standards and Guidelines Adopted During the Year
+u.
+Accounting Standards and Guidelines Adopted During the Year

-The following standard has been issued by the PSAB effective April 1, 2018 and was adopted prospectively by WDBA on April 1, 2018.
-The adoption did not have a significant impact on the financial statements and no adjustment was required to the opening accumulated surplus:
+The following standard was issued by the PSAB effective April 1, 2018 and was adopted prospectively by WDBA on April 1, 2018.
+The adoption did not have an impact on the financial statements and no adjustment was required to the opening accumulated surplus: